S2-group/sustainab-in-comp-edu-replication-package/README.md

 The preprint of the study is available [here](https://arxiv.org/abs/2305.10369).<br>

+For any information, interested researchers can contact us by sending an email to any of the investigators listed above.

 ## Repository Structure
 This repo containes the data petaining the selection, demographics and thematic aanalysis of the primary studies discussed in the paper.
 The directory is structured as follows: